Welcome to Rob Van Dam.com!

 -His last match for WWE was at ECW One Night Stand in 2007.
 Technically RVD won the Stretcher match but his opponent, “Legend Killer” Randy Orton, continued to attack after the match was over and so was credited with ending RVDs career.

 -RVD allowed his contract with the WWE to expire in 2007.
-He does not regret his time working there but he also does not regret leaving and currently has no plans to return.

 -WWF/WWE Hardcore Champion, four times

 -WWF/WWE Intercontinental Champion, six times